Benford's law and the C$\beta$E: Bounding the characteristic function

 \section{Bounding the characteristic function}

 A hurdle to purely working with the cumulants \eqref{eqn:cumulants} is that the cumulant generating function of $\log\left|D_{N,\beta}(\theta)\right|$ has a radius of convergence $1$.
 This means that the cumulants only allow us to control $\psi_{N,\beta}(t)$ for $|t|\leq 1$.
 In this section we will prove an upper bound on the characteristic function $\psi_{N,\beta}(t)$ that is valid for all $t\in \mathbb R$ uniformly in $N$.
 This will allow us to prove convergence in total variation for the CLT for $\log |D_{N,\beta}(\theta)|$.
-We will need to distinguish three regimes: \begin{enumerate} \item The low frequency regime: $|t|\leq N^{5/7} \beta/2$. \item The intermediate frequency regime: $N^{5/7} \beta/2 < |t| \leq N \beta \sqrt 2$. \item The high frequency regime: $|t| >N \beta \sqrt 2$. \end{enumerate} In the first region, for $|t|<\frac{\beta}{8}N^{\frac{1}{6}}$, the asymptotic behavior of $\psi_{N,\beta}(t)$ is understood very well, with the use of Binet's identity for the gamma function and the Abel-Plana summation formula, see Theorem 5.1 and Theorem 4.14 in \cite{DalBorgo}.
+We will need to distinguish two regimes: \begin{enumerate} \item The low frequency regime: $|t|\leq N^{5/7} \beta/2$. \item The high frequency regime: $|t|>N^{5/7} \beta/2$. \end{enumerate} In the first region, for $|t|<\frac{\beta}{8}N^{\frac{1}{6}}$, the asymptotic behavior of $\psi_{N,\beta}(t)$ is understood very well, with the use of Binet's identity for the gamma function and the Abel-Plana summation formula, see Theorem 5.1 and Theorem 4.14 in \cite{DalBorgo}.
 We note that our bound in this regime, given in Proposition \ref{proposition:smallt} is valid over a larger region, and relies on the expression in Lemma \ref{lemma:family} and explicit estimates.
-To the best of our knowledge, bounds in the intermediate frequency regime and high frequency regime are not known in the literature and are important for our results.